mariolo1985/mariolo1985.github.io/codetoknow.md

 # MY GOOD THINGS LIST

+## JAVASCRIPT
-## Do not calc length for comparsion in for/while loops.
+### Do not calc length for comparsion in for/while loops.
 Calc length first.

 BAD:
 ```js